UnconnectedBedna/shrink-backup/README.md

 If manually added space is used in combination with `-U`, the img file/root partition will be expanded by that amount.
 No checks are being performed to make sure the data you want to back up will actually fit.<br>
 Only expansion is possible with this method.

+## btrfs

+**ALL testing has been done on Manjaro-arm**<br>
+**THIS IS NOT A CLONE, IT IS A BACKUP OF REQUIRED FILES FOR A BOOTABLE BTRFS SYSTEM!**

+All options in script should work just as on `ext4`.
+The script will detect `btrfs` and act accordingly.<br>
+The script will treat snapshots as nested volumes, so make sure to exclude snapshots if you have any, or directories and nested volumes will be created on the img file.
+This can be done in `exclude.txt`, wildcards _should_ work.<br>
+When starting the script, the initial report window will tell you what volumes will be created. **Make sure these are correct before pressing Y**<br>
+As of now, top level subvolumes are checked for in `/etc/fstab` and mounted accordingly, mount options should be preseved (for exmaple if you change compression).<br>
+Autoresize function works on Manjaro-arm.

 **Thank you for using my software <3**